• Home

 Recommended Video

-Sales in the three months ending in July will be $91 billion, the company said in a statement late Wednesday.
-Though analysts estimated $87 billion on average, projections ranged as high as $96 billion, according to data compiled by Bloomberg.
+Sales in the three months ending in July will be about $91 billion, the company said in its quarterly report.
+That topped the average estimate of $87 billion, though analysts’ projections ranged as high as $96 billion, according to data compiled by Bloomberg.

-The outlook let down investors who have grown accustomed to Nvidia shattering expectations.
-The company also is facing the first major challenges to its dominance in AI computing, with a variety of chipmakers trying to carve out of a piece of the business.
+At the same time, the company is facing the first major challenges to its dominance in AI computing, with a variety of chipmakers trying to carve out a piece of the business.
+And major buyers of Nvidia’s technology are developing their own in-house components.

-Nvidia is the top seller of so-called AI accelerators, chips used to develop artificial intelligence models.
+Nvidia is the top seller of AI accelerators, chips used to develop artificial intelligence models.
 But it faces growing competition from across Silicon Valley.
-Advanced Micro Devices has rival processors, and Broadcom and Alphabet’s Google are attacking the market with their own technology.
+Advanced Micro Devices Inc. has rival processors, and Broadcom Inc. and Alphabet Inc.’s Google are attacking the market with their own technology.

-Data center spending—the main source of Nvidia’s revenue—hasn’t shown signs of letting up.
-The major spenders in this area, a group known as hyperscalers, plan to shell out a combined roughly $725 billion on AI this year.
+Data center spending, which is the main source of Nvidia’s revenue, hasn’t shown signs of letting up.
+Hyperscalers plan to shell out a combined total of roughly $725 billion on AI this year.
+And based on Nvidia’s latest results, revenue from those companies continues to outpace other sources.

 Read More: Alphabet, Amazon Outpace Meta in AI During Earnings Bonanza

 That hasn’t just buoyed sales of accelerators.
 General-purpose CPUs, or central processing units, also are in greater demand.
-That’s lifted results for Intel and AMD.
-Chip upstarts are getting a boost as well: Cerebras Systems, which offers a novel product based on large pieces of silicon, had the year’s biggest initial public offering last week.
+That’s lifted results for Intel Corp. and AMD.
+Chip upstarts are getting a boost as well: Cerebras Systems Inc., which offers a novel product based on large pieces of silicon, had the year’s biggest initial public offering last week.

 Read More: AI Chipmaker Cerebras Climbs 68% After Year’s Biggest IPO

-Santa Clara, Calif.-based Nvidia doesn’t just sell accelerators.
+Santa Clara, California-based Nvidia doesn’t just sell accelerators.
 It offers a range of chips, as well as networking, software, AI models and even complete computer systems.
 That helps make its reach and capabilities unassailable, Nvidia management has argued.
-The company has said it has more orders than it can fill and is investing to add supply to meet that flood of demand.
+The company has said it has more orders than it can fill and is investing to add supply to meet that demand.

 In 2001, Fortune first convened the smartest people we know, bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.